rishavanand/smit-result-scraper/README.md

 * Requires Python3

-This program scraps results of all students from the SMIT's result site for the given semester and saves it in a JSON format.
+This script scraps results of all students from the SMIT's result site for the given semester and saves it in a JSON format.

 Note : This scraps results of all students irrespective of the current academic year and courses opted by them.